-A recent study noted 2.1 million veterans received treatment for mental health conditions.
+A recent study stated that 2.1 million veterans received treatment for mental health conditions.
 During their time in the military, veterans often face severely traumatizing events, such as:

 These traumas veterans face often create deep psychological effects.
 One of the most common is Post-Traumatic Stress Disorder.
 12 out of 100 Gulf War veterans suffer from PTSD, while 15 out of every 100 Vietnam veterans are currently diagnosed with PTSD.
 Signs and symptoms of PTSD veterans commonly experience include:

 The road to sobriety can set you free.
 Getting help for alcohol or substance abuse can change your life.
-Treatment professionals are ready to assist you or a loved one struggling with addiction and co-occurring disorders.
-Contact a treatment expert today to find out what options are available to you.
+Treatment providers are ready to assist you or a loved one struggling with addiction and co-occurring disorders.
+Contact a treatment provider today to discuss rehab options.

 In response to the instability of adjusting to life post-combat, some veterans become homeless as they have difficulty with maintaining careers or family dynamics post-combat.
 Unfortunately, their homelessness then further drives alcoholism issues.

 In 2016, 39,500 veterans experienced homelessness in a single night.
 11% of adult homeless populations are veterans, with the majority suffering from alcoholism and/or co-occurring disorders.
-Members of the veteran homeless community are highly vulnerable to alcoholism as they interact with other homeless veterans and non-veterans abusing alcohol.
+Members of the veteran homeless community are highly vulnerable to alcoholism as they may use alcohol to cope with the instability in their lives.